|A Guide to Marriages

 The Church of England currently has 16,200 churches in the UK, and 43 cathedrals.
 This does not include Roman Catholic churches or non-conformist chapels.
 Finding which church your relative married in can therefore be a problem if you don't have any information.

-In the 1600s mobility was common, but mostly over a limited area.
+In the 18th century mobility was common, but mostly over a limited area.
 Large numbers of people did not marry where they were born and almost half of the population did not die where they were born.
 Most farm labourers or servants were employed for a year as seasonal workers, and often moved to another parish each spring.
 Movement was usually contained within a twenty mile radius or less.
 Bridegrooms were often shown in the records as being a 'Sojourner' - i.e. a traveller who only stayed for a short time.
-In the 1700s a large number of couples married in the nearest large town, and many flocked to specific churches, often where the vicar would only charge a small fee.
+In the 18th century a large number of couples married in the nearest large town, and many flocked to specific churches, often where the vicar would only charge a small fee.
 Only a minority of couples married in the same parish as the one in which they were baptised.

 Some marriages went unrecorded as a result of negligence on the part of the vicar.
 Many clergy noted the event on scraps of paper and transcribed the information into the record book often days or weeks later.
 Mistakes were therefore common.
+The situation improved when Hardwick's Marriage Act 1753 required that the bride and groom 'signed' the register.

 The Civil War period